BrikerMan/BMPlayer/README.md

 ### CocoaPods

 #### Swift3
-Please make sure using the **cocoapods 1.1.0.rc.2**, update with `sudo gem install cocoapods --pre`.
+Please make sure using the latest **cocoapods, update with `sudo gem install cocoapods`.

 ```ruby
 target 'ProjectName' do